 Fit For Sports runs the after school sports club from 3.30pm to 6pm.
 To see more information on times and charges, go to the Clubs page.

 Homework is given out each week by the class teacher.
 All children in years 1 and 2 will be given a reading record for parents to fill in when they hear their child read.
 Children in years 3 to 6 also bring reading books home.
 Please continue to hear them read as much as possible.
+Our Extended Learning Policy is available from our Policies Page.

 There are so many things that parents can do to support the school and we really do need your help.